-- For most protocol steps set incubation times under 30 minutes.
-Times greater than this may cause tissue to dry out.
-If a longer incubation time is required, duplicate the step one or more times and divide the required period between the steps.
-The one exception is ISH hybridization steps, which are always longer than 30 minutes and should never be broken into shorter steps.

-- The ability to create and save a protocol does not indicate that it is suitable for the intended task.
+The ability to create and save a protocol does not indicate that it is suitable for the intended task.
 You must take the responsibility for testing and validating any protocol you create or edit.

+This section includes the following topics:

 - 7.4.1 Editing Protocol Steps

 - 7.4.2 Adding and Removing Protocol Steps

 - 7.4.3 Protocol Rules

-- 7.4.4 Multiple Instrument Types and Protocol Versions
+- 7.4.4 Multiple Processing Module Types and Protocol Versions

 - 7.4.5 Deleting Protocols